dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 **Differences**

 - Reactivity implementation - Angular has dirty checking phases, where a check is done in regards of what model is out of sync with the DOM and updates are performed.
-- Possible issues in converting an AngularJS codebase to a VueJS one is to properly adhere to best practices.
-(IE: AngularJs encourage an extensive use of filters while in VueJs is preferrable to use computed properites)
+- Possible issues when converting an AngularJS codebase to Vue - Best practices differ, AngularJs encourages extensive use of filters while in Vue computed properties are preferred).

 **VueJs Benefits**